2025 Western Australian local elections

-The 2025 Western Australian local elections were held on 18 October 2025 to elect councils.
+The 2025 Western Australian local elections were held on 18 October 2025 to elect representatives to each of the local governments in Western Australia.

 Background

+In Western Australia, elections are held every 2 years to elect half of all councils.
 In September 2025, there were reports of issues with postal vote packages.

 Turnout

-The voter turnout was reportedly low.
+The voter turnout was reportedly low, with around 29.7% of enrolled voters voting, down from 31.2% in 2023.
 Premier Roger Cook has raised the prospect of compulsory voting for local government.